marksherriff/cs3240-f24-website/projectdraft.md

 	- Due date
 	- Live chat

-- When a project is delete, all information stored in the PostgreSQL database, including title, members, description, etc., and all files store on Amazon S3 should be deleted as well.
+- When a project is deleted, all information stored in the PostgreSQL database, including title, members, description, etc., and all files store on Amazon S3 should be deleted as well.
 Projects cannot be recovered after they have been deleted.

 ### Anonymous User